-- 2.4GHz 802.11b/g mixed mode This wireless mode works in the 2.4GHz frequency range and will allow both wireless b and wireless g client to connect and access the TEW-639GR at 11Mbps for wireless b, at 54Mbps for wireless g and share access at the same time.
-Although the wireless b/g operates in the 2.4GHz frequency, it will allow the use of other 2.4GHz client devices (Wireless n/g @ 54Mbps) to connect and access at the same time. - 2.4GHz 802.11 n only This wireless mode works in the 2.4GHz frequency range and will only allow the use of wireless n client devices to connect and access the TEW-639GR up to 300Mbps.
-Although the wireless n operates in the 2.4GHz frequency, this mode will only permit wireless n client devices to work and will exclude any other wireless mode and devices that are not wireless n only. - 2.4 GHz 802.11b/g/n mixed mode This wireless mode works in the 2.4GHz frequency range and will only allow the use of wireless g client devices to connect and access the TEW-639GR at 11Mbps for wireless b, 54Mbps for wireless g and up to 300Mbps for wireless n and share access at the same time.
-Although the wireless b/g/n operates in the same 2.4GHz frequency, it will allow the use of other 2.4GHz client devices (Wireless b/g/n) to connect and access at the same time. - Maximum wireless signal rates are referenced from IEEE 802.11 theoretical specifications.
-Actual data throughput and coverage will vary depending on interference, network traffic, building materials and other conditions.
+5GHz 802.11a/n mixed mode - This wireless mode works in the 5GHz frequency range and will only allow the use of wireless a/n dual band client devices to connect and access the TEW-672GR up to 300Mbps.
+Dual band wireless client devices that support both wireless a/n can connect and access the TEW-672GR up to 300Mbps.
+Wireless a client devices can connect and access the TEW-672GR but, will only connect up to 54Mbps, (this due to the legacy limitation of wireless a technology for that standard).
+Although the wireless a/n operate in the same 5GHz frequency, this mode will only permit wireless a/n client devices to work and will exclude any other wireless mode and devices that are not wireless a/n. (note: wireless b/g/n will not be able to connect at the same time to the TEW-672GR with 5GHz wireless a/n mode enable).

+5GHz 802.11 wireless a/n mixed mode

+2.4 GHz 802.11b/g/n mixed mode - This wireless mode works in the 2.4GHz frequency range and will only allow the use of wireless g client devices to connect and access the TEW-672GR at 11Mbps for wireless b, 54Mbps for wireless g and up to 300Mbps for wireless n and share access at the same time.
+Although the wireless b/g/n operates in the same 2.4GHz frequency, it will allow the use of other 2.4GHz client devices (Wireless b/g/n) to connect and access at the same time.